 Unfortunately, there isn’t one single rule for how often you should have a termite inspection in Australia.
-To understand how often you should have it done, read about the factors that make your home or business higher or lower risk for infestations.
+To understand how frequently you should have it done, read about the factors that can put your home in the higher or lower risk category.

-Arguably the single biggest determiner of the risk level for your home or business is its geographic location.
-A CSIRO study indicated that Sydney is in the “high risk” category when it comes to termites.
-That’s only one level below “very high,” of which cities like Brisbane and Rockhampton are a part.
-The same CSIRO research indicates that one in three homes are vulnerable to a termite infestation in these high-risk regions.
-Suppose you have a neighbor on each side of your house, that means that statistically-speaking, one of you is susceptible to an infestation (since there are three homes, and one is vulnerable).
+Arguably the single biggest reason for the risk level of your home is its geographic location.
+A CSIRO study indicated that Sydney is in the high-risk category when it comes to termites.
+That’s only one level below from very high, of which cities like Brisbane and Rockhampton are a part.
+The same CSIRO research indicates that one in three homes is vulnerable to a termite infestation in these high-risk regions.
+Suppose you have a neighbor on each side of your house.
+In that case, it means that statistically speaking, one of you is susceptible to an infestation.

-Properties located in these high-risk areas should have a termite inspection done at least once per year, although if you want to be on the safe side, you could have them twice per year.
-However, there are circumstances where you might want to have an inspection performed before that 12-month interval.
+Properties located in these high-risk areas should have a termite inspection done at least once per year, although if you want to be on the safe side, you could have a termite inspection every six months.
+However, there are circumstances where you might need to have a termite inspection before that twelve month interval.

-If your neighbor’s home or business has termites, it’s generally a good idea for you to have an inspection as well.
-Despite their small size, termites can travel 50 to 80 meters from their colonies.
+If your neighbor’s home has termite issues, it’s generally a good idea for you to have an inspection as well.
+Despite their small size, termites can travel 50 to 80 meters from their nest.
 This incredible travel span means that if your neighbor’s home is having termite problems, then there is a chance that they have made their way to your home as well.
-Given how fast termites can cause damage, you would probably want to have an inspection done to make sure your home is still free of these pesky insects.
+Given how fast termites can cause damage, you would probably want to have an inspection done to ensure your home is still free of these destructive pests.

-Termites love damp conditions.
-They thrive in places where it is dark and damp.
-Many times, inspections reveal termites after there has been some water damage.
-For example, they may have had a plumbing issue where water is dripping slowly into the wall cavity.
-When this happens, even though things may look dry on the exterior, there could still be quite a bit of moisture behind the walls.
+Termites love moist conditions.
+They favor and thrive in damp, dark areas where moisture is readily available.
+Often, our inspections find termites where water leaks are present.
+You may have had a plumbing issue where water is dripping slowly into the wall cavity.
+When this happens, even though things may look dry on the exterior, there still is quite a bit of moisture behind the walls.
 That moist area is, unfortunately, perfect for termites.
-It’s also a place where you might not be able to spot them!
+It is also a place where you might not be able to see them.

-You’ve Had Problems With Termites In The Past
+You Have Had Problems With Termites In The Past.

-Pest control companies not only eradicate termites, but they also implement protective solutions aimed at ensuring these insects don’t return.
-If you have this protective barrier in place, then you should be fine with keeping the 12-month inspection interval.
-That barrier will keep termites away from your home and ensure that you don’t have termites crossing over into your house.
+Pest control companies eradicate termites and implement protective solutions aimed at ensuring these pests don’t return.
+If you have this protective barrier in place, you should be okay with keeping the 12-month inspection interval.
+The purpose of this barrier is to keep termites away from your home and ensure that you don’t have termites crossing over into your house.
 But it doesn’t always work this way.
 Termite barriers are not always perfect.
 Sometimes they can still let termites through to your home.

-At Pestworks, we have extensive experience doing termite inspections all over Sydney.
+We have extensive experience in termite inspections.
 If you would like one for your home, don’t hesitate to get in touch with us today.